 A primary element of American Jewish identity is the Jewish community’s sense of connection to the State of Israel, the Jewish national home.
-This connection is both deeply emotional and starkly political, and motivates American Jews to support Israel as if it were their second country.
-To varying degrees, it is the one Jewish commitment shared by the great majority of American Jews, whether religious or secular.
+This connection is both deeply emotional and starkly political, and it motivates American Jews to support Israel as if it were their second country.
+It is one Jewish commitment shared by the majority of American Jews, whether religious or secular.
 For the observant, love for Israel is a religious injunction; for the secular, political support for Israel, called Zionism, has itself become a quasi-religious commitment.
-Today, some Jewish observers would assert that Zionism—together with liberalism, Jewish philanthropy, and Holocaust memorialization—may be said to be the “civil religion” of American Jewry.
+Today, some Jewish observers would assert that Zionism—together with liberalism, Jewish philanthropy, and Holocaust memorialization—may constitute the “civil religion” of American Jewry.

 For nearly one hundred years, American Jews have participated actively in the international campaign to establish a Jewish state.
 Following the creation of Israel in 1948, the Zionist impulse became somewhat more subdued, but it revived dramatically with the Six Day War of 1967.
 Since then American Jewish communities have celebrated Israeli Independence Day with parades, street fairs, and other festivities, and the United Jewish Appeal, America’s leading Jewish fundraising organization, has raised hundreds of millions of dollars to aid the developing state.
 On the political plane, organizations such as the American Jewish Congress have defended Israel in the world arena—protesting strongly, for example, against United Nations resolution 3379 equating Zionism with racism.
 Still other Jewish organizations, such as Americans for Peace Now, have actively supported the peace process between Israel and her Arab neighbors.